miloszmisiek/ci_p1_ecocity/README.md

 - Footer
   - Contains social media links, which opens in the new tab for better UX.
-  - The selection of social media was based on the most used platforms at the time of project submission.
+  - The selection of social media was based mostly used platforms at the time of project submission.
   - Author's copyright is located at a very bottom with centred, smaller text to avoid cluttering and focus attention on other content.

 ![Footer](/assets/images/readme/footer.png)